dagraham/nts-dgraham/README.md

         $ nts -s

     This begins a session in which data is loaded into memory and remains available for subsequent interaction.
 In this mode, *nts* assumes command of the terminal window.
 Then, e.g., pressing `p` would display the path view.
-Session mode adds several features not available in command mode.
-E.g., scrolling and incremental search are supported.
+Session mode adds several features not available in command mode, e.g., scrolling and incremental search.

 #### Command Summary